Abhi73017/Image_Data_management_software/README.md

 # Image_Data_management_software
 Image Data Management Software

 This Software Project has been originally developed by Abhishek Kumar.
-Using this project, you can extract features of an image, can segment your image with otsu's segmentation method.
+Using this project, you can extract features of an image, can segment your image with otsu's segmentation method USING A NICE GUI.

 # Dependencies : -
 Numpy 1.18.1